subvisual/ctf-sei-2019/05-perl.md

 Now, this level is a bit different.
 To move forward, you just need to:

-1. Grab all the answers from all previous challenges;
+1. Grab all the answers from all previous challenges (all 4 of them);
 2. Join them together, separated by a comma, **all downcase, no spaces**;
 3. Find the `keccak256` hash of that entire string (you're smart, you'll figure it out);